stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 - type: `int64`
 - default value: `4` (month = 4 weeks)

+A number of epochs that specifuies a time interval for calculating short-term moving average.

 ### `WindowLong`

 - type: `int64`
 - default value: `4` (year = 52 weeks)

+A number of epochs that specifies a time interval for calculating long-term moving average.

 ### `WindowProbation`

 - type: `int64`
 - default value: `12` (3 months = 12 weeks)

+A number of epochs that specifies a time interval for the probationary period.

 ## Errors